We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Lemon juice can be used undiluted or diluted with equal parts water.
-In either case, it can be applied directly to the affected area of the body using a cotton pad or clean fingers and left on for 20 minutes.
+A person can use lemon juice either undiluted or diluted with equal parts water.
+In either case, they can apply lemon juice directly to the affected area of the body using a cotton pad or clean fingers and leave it on for 20 minutes.

-Tea tree oil is known as both an anti-inflammatory and an antimicrobial.
-Many facial cleansers, washes, and toners contain tea tree extract.
+Tea tree oil is an antiseptic that can reduce the amount of bacteria that causes acne.
+Many facial cleansers, washes, and toners contain tea tree essential oil.

-This routine can be repeated as often as necessary.
+An individual can repeat this routine as often as necessary.